Activity Information

 • Completing any task where you receive money

-• Doing extra credit homework or helping a teacher with classroom management tasks
+• Doing extra credit homework

 • Participating in extracurricular activities

-• Court ordered community service tasks
+• Court-ordered community service tasks

 • Minor acts of kindness (holding a door, etc.)